skyzo-sa/ePortfolio/README.md

 # Hello, I'm Thokozane
 <a href="https://www.linkedin.com/in/tempanza/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Certified IT Specialist with a robust track record working in complex IT environments - supporting 100 to over 2000 end-users providing IT Support specializing in (Customer Service, Computer Networking, Azure Cloud, Cybersecurity & Python Network Automation) with a proven ability to optimize systems, network & cloud infrastructure enhancing performance, productivity and revenues for organizations through innovative skills underpinned by a fervent passion for problem-solving and a profound interest in technology.
+Certified IT Specialist with expertise in network engineering & system administration, troubleshooting, switches/routers & firewall configuration.
+Skilled in Python Network Automation, Linux and Azure cloud administration with a robust track record working in complex IT environments - providing IT Support specializing in (Customer Service, Computer Networking, Azure Cloud & Cybersecurity) with a proven ability to optimize systems to enhance performance, productivity and revenues for organizations through innovative skills underpinned by a fervent passion for problem-solving and a profound interest in technology.

 ## Objective